JabariD/JabariD/README.md

 ### Hi there 👋, I'm Payton
 ![Full stack applications to competitive programming. ](https://avatars2.githubusercontent.com/u/52969350?s=460&u=2d32f306483c80e4cffab75ce10be5eb2f71195a&v=4)

-I'm Payton and I'm currently a junior in college.
+I'm Payton and I'm currently a senior in college.
 I like to wear many hats all the way from full stack applications to competitive programming.
 You can always catch me learning something new.
 Here's my blog https://medium.com/@JabariD.

 ## Skills and Experience
 * C/C++
 * Java
-* HTML/CSS/JS
+* HTML/CSS/JS (React)
-* React
 * OOP
 * SQL

+## Notable Projects to Include
+See pinned for now :)